2kam/ci_bioenergy_project/README.md

 ## Prerequisites

 * Python 3.8 or later.
 * The only required Python package is **pandas**.
-The model includes optional support for linear programming via **PuLP**; however, the provided cost analysis uses a fixed‑mix calculation and does not require PuLP.
-If you wish to run the `run_cost_minimise_cost` function in `model.py`, install PuLP via `pip install pulp`.
+The cost pipeline can optionally solve a least‑cost optimisation using **PuLP**.
+Install it with `pip install pulp` if you intend to run the optimisation mode.

 ## Running the models